Extending fibrations on knot complements to ribbon disk complements: Introduction

+We remark that in Theorem~\ref{secondtheorem}, the fact that $J$ is fibered follows immediately from~\cite[Prop.
+5]{miyazaki}.
+Theorem~\ref{secondtheorem} is truly a 4-dimensional theorem about the ribbon concordance between $K$ and $J$.

-Both theorems \ref{maintheorem} and \ref{secondtheorem} are applications of our main theorem:
+Both Theorems~\ref{maintheorem} and~\ref{secondtheorem} are applications of our main theorem:

 \begin{theorem} Let $\F_t$ be a valid movie of singular fibrations on $Z^4$ so that $\F_0$ and $\F_1$ are nonsingular.
-Then $Z^4$ is fibered over $S^1$ by $\{H_\theta\}$, where $H_\theta=\cup_t \F_t^{-1}(\theta)$. \end{theorem} We will define a valid movie of singular fibrations in Section \ref{sec:fibrations}.
+Then $Z^4$ is fibered over $S^1$ by $\{H_\theta\}$, where $H_\theta=\cup_t \F_t^{-1}(\theta)$. \end{theorem} We will define a valid movie of singular fibrations in section~\ref{sec:fibrations}.

-\begin{remark} The proof of Theorem \ref{maintheorem} is constructive.
+\begin{remark} The proof of Theorem~\ref{maintheorem} is constructive.
 From a minimum-genus surface $S\subset S^3$ for $K$ and the fission bands defining $D$, it is possible to recover the attaching circles on $S$ which define the handlebody to which the fibration extends.
-See Section \ref{sec:conclusion}. \end{remark}
+See section~\ref{sec:conclusion}. \end{remark}

-In Theorem \ref{maintheorem}, note that the fission bands are transverse to the open book on $S^3$ induced by the fibration of $S^3\setminus\nu(K)$ in their {\emph{interior}}.
-Near the binding of the open book on $S^3$, the bands approach $K$ asymptotically tangent to some leaf (see Fig. \ref{fig:bandinsurface}, bottom right).
+In Theorem~\ref{maintheorem}, note that the fission bands are transverse to the open book on $S^3$ induced by the fibration of $S^3\setminus\nu(K)$ in their {\emph{interior}}.
+Near the binding of the open book on $S^3$, the bands approach $K$ asymptotically tangent to some leaf (see Figure~\ref{fig:bandinsurface}, bottom right).

-\begin{remark} If a fission band attached to a fibered knot $K$ is contained in a fiber of $S^3\setminus\nu(K)$, we may perturb the band to be transverse to the fibers as in Figure \ref{fig:bandinsurface}. \end{remark}
+\begin{remark} If a fission band attached to a fibered knot $K$ is contained in a fiber of $S^3\setminus\nu(K)$, we may perturb the band to be transverse to the fibers as in Figure~\ref{fig:bandinsurface}. \end{remark}

-Now we discuss some corollaries of Theorem \ref{maintheorem}.
+Now we discuss some corollaries of Theorem~\ref{maintheorem}.

 \begin{corollary} Let $D$ be a ribbon disk in $B^4$ with exactly two minima.
-If $\boundary D$ is a fibered knot, then the fibration extends to a fibration of $B^4\setminus\nu(D)$ by handlebodies. \end{corollary} \begin{proof} For a link $J$ in $S^3$, let $\chi(J)=\max\{\chi(S)\mid S$ is a Seifert surface for $J\}$.
+If $\boundary D$ is a fibered knot, then the fibration extends to a fibration of $B^4\setminus\nu(D)$ by handlebodies. \end{corollary} \begin{proof} For a link $J$ in $S^3$, let $\chi(J)=\max\{\chi(S)\mid S\subset S^3$ is an oriented surface bounded by $J$ with no closed components$\}$.
 Suppose $J'$ is obtained from $J$ by orientation-preserving band surgery along a band $b$.
-Then if $\chi(J')>\chi(J)$, the band $b$ can be isotoped to lie in a Seifert surface $S$ for $J$ with $\chi(S)=\chi(J)$ \cite[Prop 3.1]{thompson}.
+Then if $\chi(J')>\chi(J)$, the band $b$ can be isotoped to lie in a Seifert surface $S$ for $J$ with $\chi(S)=\chi(J)$~\cite[Prop 3.1]{thompson}.